syntaxsurge/pack-trace/README.md

    npm run typecheck
    ```

+6. **supOS configuration**
+   1. Start supOS CE (Docker compose bundle) and sign in with an administrator account.
+   2. Run `npm run worker:supos` to stream custody events into the supOS broker, and (optionally) feed temperature data using an MQTT simulator or hardware device.
+   3. In supOS:
+      - Navigate to **Namespace → Unmodeled Topics**, convert the following paths, and enable History for each:
+        - `trace/batches/{batchId}/events`
+        - `trace/batches/{batchId}/sensors/tempC`
+        - `trace/batches/{batchId}/alerts/coldchain`
+      - Open **Dashboards** and create the `Traceability Live` board with three widgets backed by the default Postgres source:
+        - Table: recent custody events (order by `payload->>'ts'` desc, filter by batch ID if desired).
+        - Line chart: temperature (`payload->>'value'`) over the last two hours.
+        - Table or stat: cold-chain alerts including the generated summary and breach window.
+      - Import or build the Node-RED Event Flow that monitors `sensors/tempC` for sustained readings above 8 C and publishes alert payloads (see `flows/supos-eventflow-coldchain.json`).

 ## Auth & Routing

 - `/login` shares the Supabase password flow with `/auth/login` for compatibility with email links.